-The council holds ambassador status for the North East Better Health at Work Award.
+The council is an accredited Investors in People employer at gold level and holds ambassador status for the North East Better Health at Work Award.

 We offer very attractive terms and conditions of employment, including generous annual leave entitlement, flexible working hours (where appropriate), membership of the Local Government Pension Scheme and access to numerous other salary sacrifice schemes and staff benefits/discounts, including a lease car scheme.